venu0807/Movie_booking/README.md

 npm start
 The application should now be accessible at http://localhost:3000.

-Contributing
-We welcome contributions!
-If you'd like to contribute to the project, please follow our Contribution Guidelines.

-License
-This project is licensed under the MIT License.

 Contact
-For any inquiries or support, please contact us at your-email@example.com.
+For any inquiries or support, please contact us at pvgreddy3@gmail.com.